University of Virginia Archives

-If you are considering research in the University Archives, please contact the staff for assistance.
+If you are considering research in the University Archives, please submit an online reference request for assistance.
 Because of our experience in working with the records, we may be able to guide you directly to the source of information, and to steer you away from other records.

 University Archives Record Groups

 |RG – 4||OFFICE OF THE VICE PRESIDENT FOR ADMINISTRATION (formerly Executive Vice President)|